amnapervez8910/rfp_analyzer/README.md

 > Deadline validation only trusts explicit calendar dates shared by 2+ mandatory deliverables — vague wording like "TBD" is ignored so it never guesses.

-If the AI's own Justification text quotes a different score or decision word than what was actually computed, the app silently rewrites just that phrase to match — so the numbers shown can never contradict the written explanation.

 ---

 # 🔄 Addendum Support